 The composite motor team is responsible for designing, manufacturing, and testing the propulsion systems that power all of SRL’s solid-fueled motors.
 Our long-term goal is to create low-cost and lightweight carbon fiber motors to enable frequent research flights from the CU community.
 We work with new materials such as carbon fiber, kevlar, ceramics, and more to develop casing and nozzle designs as we improve motor technology.
 Composite motor rapidly designs, builds, tests motors to scale up to the R class booster powering Spaceshot.

 The first solid motors SRL ever produced and tested were with 38mm diameter propellant grains in an aluminum casing, producing 25 lbf thrust for just over 2 seconds.
-Although the team quickly grew out of these into much larger motors, they were recently resurrected to serve as testing and validation processes for various projects.
+Although the team quickly grew out of these into much larger motors.

 Consistent and reliable propellant performance has been a struggle of SRL from our first motors, but this past year with the help of some of our sponsors we have identified and eliminated all of the things causing problems with our propellant and completed a vigorous 15-motor characterization campaign in our 1 Grain 98mm aluminum casing before moving up to a 3-grain motor, then a 6-grain 60% scale test of our Mamba flight motor!